The latest combat UAV "Termit" with long-range S-8L missiles launched into mass production

-The Strela Research and Production Enterprise (part of the Kronshtadt company) has begun serial production of the Termit MDP-01 helicopter-type UAV, which is equipped with air-to-surface S-8L aviation missiles.
-The Termit carries three S-8L unguided air-to-surface missiles with a high-explosive fragmentation warhead and a solid-propellant engine.
+The Strela Research and Production Enterprise (part of the Kronshtadt company) has begun mass production of the Termit MDP-01 helicopter-type UAV, which is equipped with air-to-surface S-8L aircraft missiles.
+"Termit" carries three S-8L unguided air missiles with a high-explosive fragmentation warhead and a solid propellant engine.

-The range of the S-8L unguided aircraft rocket is 6 km, which is 2.5 times greater than the conventional S-8 unguided aircraft rockets used by the Russian Aerospace Forces from combat helicopters such as the Ka-52 Alligator or multi-purpose Su-27 fighters.
+The flight range of the S-8L NAR is 6 km, which is 2.5 times more than the usual S-8 NARs, which are used by the Russian Aerospace Forces from combat helicopters such as the Ka-52 Alligator or multi-purpose Su-27 fighters.

-MDP-01 is an analogue of the civilian version of the SmartHELI-350, which is also produced by the Kronshtadt company for monitoring the terrain and transporting cargo weighing up to 350 kg, with a ceiling height from 50 m to 3 km and a fuel reserve of 110 liters.
+MDP-01 is an analogue of the civilian version of SmartHELI-350, which is also produced by the Kronshtadt company for monitoring the area and transporting goods weighing up to 350 kg, with a height ceiling of 50 m to 3 km and a fuel reserve of 110 liters.
 The length of the helicopter-type drone is 5 m, the height is 2.3 m.

-The Termit drone develops a maximum speed of up to 150 km/h with an airtime of up to 6 hours, a maximum flight range of 900 km in one direction, and a combat radius of approximately 300 km.
-The S-8L rocket with semi-active laser guidance and increased range due to a new solid-propellant engine is made according to the configuration and aerodynamic design of earlier modifications of the S-8 unguided aircraft rocket, but due to its laser guidance, it is more reminiscent of the 9M120-1 Ataka-V ATGM.
+The Termit drone develops a maximum speed of up to 150 km/h with an air time of up to 6 hours, a maximum flight range of 900 km in one direction and a combat radius of approximately 300 km.
+The S-8L missile with semi-active laser guidance and increased range due to a new solid propellant engine, is made according to the configuration and aerodynamic design of earlier modifications of the S-8 NAR, but due to its laser guidance, it is more like the 9M120-1 Ataka-V ATGM.

-Earlier, www1.ru reported that some T-90M Proryv tanks have lost the key UUI-1 device for full-fledged combat.
+Earlier www1.ru reported that some T-90M Proryv tanks have lost the key UUI-1 device for a full-fledged battle.

 Read more on the topic:

-Hermes special communication devices developed for Russian drones: EW will no longer see them
+Hermes special communication devices have been developed for Russian drones: electronic warfare will no longer see them

 The first electronic flight manual in Russia has been developed for the Superjet-100 aircraft